Now Reading

 I do love a spicy seafood dish.

 This recipe – Malaysian Sambal Udang (Prawn Sambal) – was created by my paternal Grandmother (my popo) and pieced together painstakingly by my cousin Carina.
-I’ve adapted it further, as the ingredients are a little different in Australia, to recreate the taste I remembered.
+I’ve adapted it further, as the ingredients are a little different where I live, to recreate the taste I remembered.

 It was completely excessive but cooking was her way of demonstrating her love.
 It’s something my dad learned from her, and something I in turn picked up from my parents.